dvklopfenstein/pmidcite/README.md

 ```

 #### 4. Get citation data using PMIDs downlaoded from PubMed
-Note that the PubMed query using NIH E-utils from the `src/bin/dnld_pmids.py' script
+Note that the PubMed query using NIH E-utils from the `src/bin/dnld_pmids.py` script
 will often be slightly different than the query run on the PubMed website.
 PubMed has been alerted.

 So you may also want to view citation data on PMID PubMed query results
-downloaded (Save->All results, Format=PMID) from the PubMed website:
+downloaded from the PubMed website (Save->All results, Format=PMID):
 ```
-$ icite -i /cygdrive/c/Users/note2/Downloads/pmid-OrcinusOrc-set.txt
+$ icite -i pmid-OrcinusOrc-set.txt
 TOP 30123694 RP HA...
 17 2 2018     1  0   6 au[07](Paul Tixier) Killer whale (<i>Orcinus orca</i>) interactions with blue-eye trevalla (<i>Hyperoglyphe antarctica</i>) longline fisheries.
 TOP 31461780 R. .A...  -1 i 2020     0  0   0 au[06](Robert L Pitman) Enigmatic megafauna: type D killer whale in the Southern Ocean.
 TOP 22882545 .. .A...
 63 2 2013    25  0  24 au[03](P J N de Bruyn) Killer whale ecotypes: is there a global model?